FontouraAbreu/Backup-Shell-Script/README.md

 # Backup-Shell-Script
 A Shell-Script for Backing up your selected files into a chosen Drive directory

+## gdrive required
+gdrive is a command line utility for interacting with Google Drive.
+It should be placed at /usr/bin/
+You can check how to install it at https://github.com/prasmussen/gdrive

 ## .env file
 You should fill a .env file - *located at the same directory as the backup script*.